 Every effort is made to keep the website up and running smoothly.
 However, Cool Jargon – Language Control takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.

-This website, and our terminology support tools STEM Workbench Editor and STEM Workbench for Chrome, are copyright of Cool Jargon – Language Control Pty Ltd © 2019.
+This website, and our terminology support tools (1) STEMWorkbench Editor and (2) STEMWorkbench for Chrome (under development), are copyright of Cool Jargon – Language Control Pty Ltd © 2022.
 All rights reserved.
 They contain material which is owned by or licensed to us.
 This material may include, but is not limited to, the design, layout, look, appearance, trademarks and graphics, as well as our selection of glossaries and wordlists.

 Except as permitted by the copyright law applicable to you, you may not reproduce or communicate any of the content of this Site (including materials downloadable from this Site) or our tools, without the permission of the copyright owner.

-Cool Jargon - Language Control Pty Ltd ("we", "us", or "our") own and operate the website https://stemworkbench.com (the "Site") and the browser extension STEM Workbench for Chrome, (the "Software"), which is offered at the Site and provided by download at the Chrome Web Store.
+Cool Jargon - Language Control Pty Ltd ("we", "us", or "our") own and operate the website https://stemworkbench.com (the "Site") and the browser extension (under development) STEMWorkbench for Chrome, (the "Software"), which may be offered at the Site and provided by download at the Chrome Web Store.
 The Site and the Software (collectively the "Service") provide the terminology support services that we offer to you.

 Things You Should Know